ImoucheG/GeoRide-Jeedom/README.md

 ### Installing

-In your menu navigate in Plugins > Security > GeoRide
+In your menun, navigate in Plugins > Security > GeoRide.

 <img title='menu' src='https://github.com/ImoucheG/GeoRide-Jeedom/blob/master/assets/navigate.png?raw=true'/>

 In "Configuration", you can set your email and password to get your authentication key.
 Your email and password will be not save.
 They are just used to get information.

 Uncheck/check the cycle (cron) of refresh for your informations on trackers.

 <img title='configuration' src='https://github.com/ImoucheG/GeoRide-Jeedom/blob/master/assets/configuration.PNG?raw=true'/>

-After get and fill your authentication key you can save your configuration.
+After get and fill your authentication key, you can save your configuration.

 **!
 IMPORTANT !
 If you change the authentication key you must refresh entierely your page (F5).**